warp1337/opencv_facerecognizer/README.md

     sudo apt-get ros-groovy-desktop ros-groovy-people-msgs ros-groovy-usb-cam

 *Hint*: You might save some disk space by installing ros-[*indigo*|*groovy*]-base.
 We haven't actually checked if they contain all required packages.
-If so, you need to install missing packages manually.
+If not, you need to install missing packages manually, obviously.

 [General ROS Install Instructions](http://wiki.ros.org/indigo/Installation/Ubuntu)